supershadoe/delta/README.md

 This is an in-development app to create hotspots on stock Android with more functionalities like a blocklist, usage limits, etc.

-This app can trigger hotspot on devices like Samsung Tabs where tethering is hidden from Settings app and SystemUI for Wi-Fi only devices.
+This app can also trigger hotspot on devices like Samsung Tabs where tethering is hidden from Settings app and SystemUI for Wi-Fi only devices.

 App was tested on a Pixel 6A with Android 15, compatibility with other devices is questionable at best as Android's internals change without a stable API.

-The app is supposed to work on devices with Android >= 11 (R), feel free to file an issue if it doesn't work as expected. (time to respond to issues may be high)
+The app is supposed to work on devices with Android >= 11 (R), feel free to file an issue if it doesn't work as expected.

 ### How to use